pallet/ami-crate/doc-src/USAGE.md

 ## Testing

-The crate live test is based on environment variables to provide credentials, etc.
+The crate live test is based on loading a `test_credentials.clj` file to provide a credential map that is merged into the ami settings.